Basudev Than: History

+This shows that the Narua Satra and Basudev Than were distinct places of worship at that period.
 After Damodar Ata's death, Ramakanta Ata took the place of the Adhikar.
-However, having to look two other Satras a well, Basudev Than, due to neglection, almost turned into a forest.
-In 1683, Ramdev Ata took the place of the Adhikar, after the death of Ramakanta Ata.
-Here the land of the temple was granted to a priest named Ravidas Vanaspati whose descendant Bahude finally gave the land to the Vaishnavite saint Damodardev Ata for setting up the Satra.
-From then on, the temple and the satra merged and it was known as Narua Satra.
+However, having to look after two other Satras as well, Basudev Than, due to neglect, almost turned into a forest.
+In 1683, Ramdev Ata took the place of the Adhikar after the death of Ramakanta Ata.
+From then on, the temple and the satra merged, and it was known as Narua Satra.
 During this time, the temple was finally transferred to the present-day location.
 By that time, the Ahom kings started to pay respect to the Satradhikars.
 In 1707, Ahom king Gourinath Singha decided to visit this satra.
 However, he had to return from a place now called Uvata Sampara (Uvata meaning 'to return').
 Knowing this, Satradhikar felt sorry, left this satra and went to live in Barpeta.
-Later on, when king came to know of this, he regretted and sent Mahidhar Dangariya there and bestowed a Bor-Kah.
+Later on, when the king came to know of this, he regretted it and sent Mahidhar Dangariya there and bestowed a Bor-Kah.